Table of contents

 The concept of employment (measured by the LFS as the number of people in work) differs from the concept of jobs, since a person can have more than one job and some jobs may be shared by more than one person.
 WFJ and LFS series are reconciled annually.
 The LFS, which collects information mainly from residents of private households, is the preferred source of statistics on employment.

 The LFS can also be used to produce estimates of the total number of jobs in the UK by adding together the headline employment figures (which are equivalent to main jobs) and those for workers with a second job.
+However, the LFS only collects main and second jobs and will exclude those with more than two jobs.
 The WFJ series, which is compiled mainly from surveys of businesses, is the preferred source of statistics on jobs by industry since it provides a more reliable industry breakdown than the LFS.

 Main differences

 The 2006 National Statistics Quality Review of Employment and Jobs Statistics (PDF, 4.35MB) identified a number of reasons why the LFS and WFJ estimates of jobs can differ from each other.
-They include:
+One reason is that the LFS excludes those living in communal establishments, whereas the WFJ does not.
+Another reason is that the LFS collects information on main and second job, but no information is collected on people who have three or more jobs but these would be counted within WFJ.

 Some of these factors can be quantified approximately using information from the LFS and other sources, while others are more difficult to measure.
-The measurable factors causing differences between the LFS jobs and WFJ estimates are available in Dataset X03 is published alongside these data.
+The measurable factors causing differences between the LFS jobs and WFJ estimates are available in Dataset X03.

 Source: Office for National Statistics – Labour Force Survey and Workforce Jobs